This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Logan Pass

-Logan Pass is the highest point reachable by a vehicle on the Going-to-the-Sun Road.
+The next stop is Logan Pass.
+It is the highest point reachable by a vehicle on the Going-to-the-Sun Road.
 It sits at an elevation of 6,646 feet.

 The views are awesome here.
 So, take a few minutes and enjoy the picturesque views of Reynolds Mountain and Clements Mountain in the distance, along with meadows of wildflowers.
 Also, the views of the Bearhat Mountian right behind the Logan Pass Visitor Center are stunning!